-We're now at the other end of the scale with the Samsung Galaxy S4.
-There are few better phones to watch an episode of Supernatural, a host of music videos from your favourite band and the latest downloaded blockbuster on.
+The Samsung Galaxy S4 was one of the first phones to hit the other end of the scale.
+There are still few better phones to watch an episode of Supernatural, a host of music videos from your favourite band and the latest downloaded blockbuster on.

 The only slight issue I had with the Galaxy S4 when using the handset for video was with the smart pause functionality, which is designed to make it so you don't miss your video when someone comes to ask you a question or you need to look up to make sure you haven't missed your stop.

 When detecting that your eyes are on the screen, the S4 will keep the action playing.
 When you move your head away from the action it's designed to pause, and for the most part it works.

 Which makes it strangely annoying on those odd occasions where it doesn't.
 It also doesn't work if you're holding the phone too far away from your face, when the action won't kick in either.
 With the higher resolution screen you can hold the S4 in a more comfortable way that's further away from the face, which ruins the effect somewhat.

 In terms of clarity, the only rival I've seen from a phone of this vintage is the HTC One, which does have some lovely scenes thanks to the Super LCD3 technology.
 However, while that does have the edge when it comes to making fuzzy standard-def footage look good, the screen pales in comparison to the Full HD Super AMOLED offering on the Galaxy S4.

 In terms of video streaming, I tested the Samsung Galaxy S4 using EE's 4G service, and I was more than pleasantly surprised with the result.
 Having used Netflix on the Three network for a while I've always been impressed with the quality of stream that's been offered when using HSPDA+.